stadium-software/datagrid-advanced-search/README.md

 1.1

 ### Changes
 Converted 'Boolean Filter' to a generic 'Enum Filter'.
-This filter still works for Bollean columns, but can now also be applied to any other column.
+This filter still works for Boolean columns, but can now also be applied to any other column

 ## Sample applications
 This repo contains two Stadium 6 applications.